cellrank.estimators.GPCCA¶

 : Nothing, just plots the figure.
 Optionally saves it based on

-- GPCCA.plot_lineage_drivers_correlation(lineage_x, lineage_y, color=None, gene_sets=None, gene_sets_colors=None, use_raw=False, cmap='RdYlBu_r', fontsize=12, adjust_text=False, legend_loc='best', figsize=(4, 4), dpi=None, save=None, show=True, **kwargs)#
+- GPCCA.plot_lineage_drivers_correlation(lineage_x, lineage_y, color=None, gene_sets=None, gene_sets_colors=None, use_raw=False, cmap='RdYlBu_r', fontsize=12, adjust_text=False, legend_loc='best', figsize=(4, 4), dpi=None, save=None, show=True, **kwargs)¶

 Show scatter plot of gene-correlations between two lineages.

-Optionally, you can pass a
+Optionally, a

 lineage_x (